Dantez1024/dantez1024.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to Leinad Cybre Code Empire 254

-You can use the [editor on GitHub](https://github.com/Dantez1024/dantez1024.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.
+A brief introduction to Leinad Cybre , i am computer scientist majoring in software development , hardware maintanance .

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.